Are you thinking about taking your home’s window film application into your own hands?

 Most DIYers don’t have the tools necessary to ensure a precise cut of window film sheeting.
-Others don’t have the steady hands and means to adhere window film without bubbling or wrinkling.
+Others don’t have the steady hands and means to adhere to window film without bubbling or wrinkling.

-DIY window film application can be costly
+DIY window film applications can be costly

 If you do take your home window film into your own hands, you may be spending more than you realize.
 This is especially the case if you misapply the film, resulting in the need for replacement or repair.

 Professional window tinters will offer quotes that include the cost of the window film and its application.
 In many cases, window film will come with a warranty and the promise of future support and maintenance.

 If your window film is damaged during DIY application–or your windows for that matter–you may not get your money back.
 When you purchase professional window film, you are investing in a cost-effective solution.